CMSCompOps/wtc-console/README.md

 * `pip install dependency-name`

-## Production
+## Installing on a new machine (prod, dev)

-Production setup uses nginx as reverse proxy and Gunicorn as an application server.
+Production/development setup uses nginx as reverse proxy and Gunicorn as an application server.
 Below are the steps needed to setup environment on RHEL from scratch.
 Instructions are based on this article [How To Set Up Django with Postgres, Nginx, and Gunicorn on CentOS 7](https://www.digitalocean.com/community/tutorials/how-to-set-up-django-with-postgres-nginx-and-gunicorn-on-centos-7#create-a-gunicorn-systemd-service-file)

 ### Setting up environment

 Use these instructions to setup a new production environment from scratch.
 By following these instructions you will create a dedicated user _wtc-console_ for running this application with Gunicorn, update proxy config for Nginx and setup firewall to allow traffic on port 80.

+#### Prerequisites:
+- Python >=2.7

+#### Install Node and NPM
+Follow this guide for [RHEL](https://tecadmin.net/install-latest-nodejs-and-npm-on-centos/)

+#### Install Oracle Instant Client

+* Go to [Oracle client site](https://www.oracle.com/technetwork/database/database-technologies/instant-client/overview/index.html) and download Oracle Instant Client 12.2 Basic.
+Note: you will need to have Oracle account and download it to your machine.

+* Upload it to the server in your preferred way
+* Run `sudo yum localinstall oracle-instantclient* --nogpgcheck`

+#### Install RabbitMQ

+Add RabbitMQ repo according to [RabbitMQ installation guide](https://www.rabbitmq.com/install-rpm.html#bintray).
+Then run these commands:

+* `sudo yum install rabbitmq-server`
+* `sudo chkconfig rabbitmq-server on`
+* `sudo /sbin/service rabbitmq-server start`

 #### Create user and login with it